fbpx

 On the way to get my morning coffee, I saw this interesting new temple stairway being built.
 Location HERE.

-I stopped for coffee at one of my favorite coffee shops in the area.
+I stopped for coffee at one of my favourite coffee shops in the area.

-After coffee I had a bit an explore around for a few hours.
+After coffee, I had a bit of an exploration for a few hours.

 I also met with a rather frightened Green Tree Snake.